mikesprague/clean-start/README.md

 - Layout/design based on what I liked from the Momentum browser extension
 - Date and time with greeting
 - Current temp/conditions (from [OpenWeatherMap](https://openweathermap.org/api))
+  - uses location data from network the incoming request is made on (location is sometimes unavailable or inaccurate)
 - Random quote (from [Quotes on Design API](https://quotesondesign.com/api/))
 - Random background image (from [Unsplash API](https://unsplash.com/developers/))
 - Top posts from some useful sites